EV Charger Red Light Flashing: Causes & Easy Fixes

 • Sensor or control board failure

-In this case, do not open the charger yourself.
-Contact the authorized service center.
+In this case do not open the Electric Vehicle charger yourself.
+Contact the Electric Vehicle service center.

 Quick Troubleshooting Steps You Can Try at Home

-Before calling customer support, try these simple steps:
+Before calling Electric Vehicle customer support try these steps:

-Ensure there is no water or heat around the charger
+• Ensure there is no water or heat around the Electric Vehicle charger

-Many minor EV charger issues get resolved with these steps.
-Understanding EV Charger Red Blink Patterns
+Many minor Electric Vehicle charger issues get resolved with these steps.
+Understanding Electric Vehicle Charger Red Blink Patterns

-Different EV charger brands use different warning signals:
+Different Electric Vehicle charger brands use warning signals:

 • Slow red blinking